 In order to set up a Direct Debit Mandate a DDI (or Direct Debit Instruction) form must be completed in one of three ways: Paper: A hand completed paper form is the most traditional way of completing the action.
 Telephone: Customers can phone their Direct Debit provider and details can be collated in that manner, if customers prefer to have an actual conversation.
 Online: Using bank-approved payment pages, Service Users can collect customer detail in what is a more private, non-rushed manner.

 Direct Debit Scheme rules strictly dictate the content and layout of these forms.
-Once they have been completed fully and returned its details will be submitted to the bank electronically, but it is important to maintain the original form as proof of authorization.
+Once they have been completed fully and returned its details will be submitted to the bank electronically, but it is important to maintain the original form as proof of authorisation.
 Direct Debit Mandates created without a physical form (i.e. telephone or online) will need special approval from banks as information presented to clients will need sign off.
-Also, with no physical copy of the Mandate, it can prove difficult to prove that authorization has actually been made should a payment ever be the subject of dispute.
-Regardless of the method chosen, once a Direct Debit Mandate is completed, it will need to be submitted to the banks, informing your customers bank of the DDI and allowing you to collect payments against it in the future.
+Also, with no physical copy of the Mandate, it can prove difficult to prove that authorisation has actually been made should a payment ever be the subject of dispute.
+Regardless of the method chosen, once a Direct Debit Mandate is completed, it will need to be submitted to the banks, informing your customer’s bank of the DDI and allowing you to collect payments against it in the future.

 In terms of managing Direct Debit Mandates in the future, they can be cancelled by a customer through their bank.
 Bacs will send you a message every time there is a change to any of your mandates, for example, if a customer cancels their mandate.